 - New Mexico: Sentiment shifted toward legalization when Gov. Michelle Lujan Grisham took office in 2019.
 Legislation stalled in 2019, but a governor’s legalization advisory group is setting the stage for an agreed-upon approach this year.

 - South Dakota: 2020 will mark the first time a state has voted on medical and adult-use legalization on the same ballot.
 The adult-use initiative calls for a 15% sales tax.
 The state Department of Revenue would determine licensing, with a mandate to allow enough licenses to drive out the illicit market.

-- Arizona: Two initiatives are in play, including one that calls for an 18% excise tax.
+- Arizona: Two initiatives are in play, including one that calls for a 16% excise tax.
 Even if one makes the ballot, passage is uncertain.

 - Montana: National groups are backing a ballot initiative in Montana, which also could put pressure on a resistant state Legislature to consider a pre-emptive bill.

 - Pennsylvania: Democratic Gov. Tom Wolf has come around on the issue, and he participated in Cuomo’s Northeast summit.
 But state Senate Republicans recently were adamant they have no intention to consider a legalization bill this year.
 However, if New York and New Jersey both legalize, pressure could increase on Pennsylvania to do so as well.